 You will be taken into an office and the three parties: guide, ranger, and you, will talk about the exam.
 You will be critiqued.
+You will be asked to self-critique.
 You will be told what you did right, what you did wrong, and what areas you need to work on.
 You will be told at this time if you passed the exam or if the examiners wish you to take the test again.
-A good many of the guides now licensed failed the oral exam the first time through.
+A majority of the guides now licensed failed the oral exam the first time through.

 If you failed, you will be told exactly why and how to fix it.
 You will be allowed to take as much time as necessary to correct the problems, asked to take some more practice runs around the field and perhaps even hook up with a guide willing to help you work on the rough spots.
 You will be provided with written comments from the examiners after the initial oral exam.
 At your convenience, you will be asked to phone in and let them know when you are ready an you will be rescheduled, going through the whole process again.

-In any given testing year about one-third of the folks who successfully pass the written test, fail both oral exams.
+In any given testing year about almost half of the folks who successfully pass through the first three Tiers, fail both oral exams and consequently fail Tier 4.
 If you fail the oral twice you must repeat the entire process.
 You must wait until the written test is offered again, take and pass it, go through the training session, then take the oral.
 Some do so and again fail, some do so and finally make it.
 Some simply give up.